 During lengthy court hearings and trials, delays caused by a lack of accredited interpreters can see costs spiral.
-While complicated or technical hearings undoubtedly benefit from having an interpreter present in person, there are many cases when VRI provides a more efficient alternative.
+While complicated or technical hearings undoubtedly benefit from having an interpreter present in person.
+There are many cases when VRI services provides a more efficient alternative.

-In the United States, Immigrations and Customs Enforcement has been using VRI for immigration hearings since 1996.
+In the United States, the Office of Immigration and Customs Enforcement uses VRI for immigration hearings since 1996.
 Officials cite cost effectiveness and efficiency as major benefits.
-Police stations are following suit, adopting the technology to overcome language barriers or to help with hearing-impaired people.
+Police stations are following suit, adopting the technology to overcome language barriers; or to help with hearing-impaired people.
 In South Pasadena, police have even installed VRI in all patrol cars to ensure they can communicate with residents who use sign language.

-When signing official documents such as deeds or financial agreements in another language, it’s often a legal requirement to use an interpreter.
+In the signing of official documents in another language, the use of an interpreter is normally a legal requirement.
 When such appointments take just minutes, hiring an interpreter to be present can prove to be a costly expense.
 VRI allows for effective, instant language interpretation, drastically reducing the time and expense.

 Healthcare interpreting is a highly specialized field.
 In emergencies when someone may need urgent medical attention, any delay could be critical.
-VRI is increasingly used by emergency rooms to identify symptoms, explain treatments and gain consent.
-It’s also used in routine medical appointments to ensure that patients are fully aware of their treatment plans.
+Emergency rooms increasingly use VRI to identify symptoms; explain treatments and obtain consent.
+In routine medical appointments, the VRI service is also used to ensure that patients know their treatment plans.
 Healthcare providers report that patients are much more likely to follow care plans effectively and reduce the need for re-admission when VRI is used during appointments.

 Children are sponges when it comes to learning.
 When families move to new countries, the youngest members are often pick up the language far quicker than their parents.
-VRI can help parents feel fully connected with their children’s education despite any language barriers.
+VRI helps parents feel totally connected to their children’s education; despite the language barriers.
 It allows them to have detailed conversations with teachers and understand curriculum requirements.
-The service keeps them completely up-to-date with all aspects of their children’s education.
+The service keeps parents updated with all aspects of their children’s education.

 Is VRI for you?

-In an increasingly globalized world, communicating accurately in an unfamiliar language is an everyday requirement in many contexts.
-Even when people learn second languages, there will be occasions when an expert is needed to interpret complicated terminology.
+In an increasingly globalized world, good communication in an unknown language is a daily requirement in many contexts.
+There are times when you may need an expert to interpret complicated words; even when you understand more than one language.
 Professional, accredited interpreters are highly trained in doing just that.
-Unfortunately, it’s not always possible or practical to hire a specialist to attend in person to assist with business, legal, medical or family issues.
-If you need to be certain that nothing is being lost in translation, then VRI could be the answer.
+Unfortunately, it is not always possible to hire a specialist to assist in the translation of business, legal, medical or family matters in person.
+VRI can be the answer if you need to be sure that you are not missing anything in the translation.